Matthew Byam Shaw

-Since joining Playful in 2016, Jack has worked on Charlie and the Chocolate Factory and An American in Paris.
-He currently works on The Moderate Soprano as well as the development of future projects.
-He previously worked for the Royal Shakespeare Company on Matilda the Musical and, prior to that, gained a Master’s degree in Creative Producing from the Royal Central School of Speech and Drama.
+Since joining Playful in 2016, Jack has worked on Charlie and the Chocolate Factory, An American in Paris and The Moderate Soprano.
+He currently works on Come From Away as well as the development of future projects.
+He previously worked for the Royal Shakespeare Company and, prior to that, gained a Master’s degree in Creative Producing from the Royal Central School of Speech and Drama.

-Courtney rejoined Playful in January 2018 as Production Assistant, having previously worked on An American in Paris.
-She currently works across the Shrek the Musical UK & Ireland Tour, An American in Paris and Imperium with Playful.
-Prior to this, Courtney has worked on various touring and West End productions including Motown the Musical for Adam Spiegel Productions and Plays at the Garrick (Kenneth Branagh Theatre Company), Goodnight Mister Tom and 39 Steps.
+Courtney is currently the Production Assistant on the UK & Ireland tour of Kinky Boots.
+Previously, she has worked on Dirty Dancing UK & Ireland Tour, Shrek the Musical UK & Ireland Tour, An American in Paris and Imperium with Playful.
+Prior to this, Courtney has worked on various touring and West End productions including Motown the Musical, Plays at the Garrick (Kenneth Branagh Theatre Company), Goodnight Mister Tom and 39 Steps.
 Courtney has a first class BA (Hons) degree in Theatre and Performance from the University of Leeds.